Rade58/des-sys-pract/README.md

 Read this

-## You don't need to leave typing of args to the typescript
+## You don't need to leave typing of args to the typescript like i originaly thought

 You can set available options to `argTypes`, for example for select: